nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: Double clicking the jar file does not open the jar file!

+**A**: Make sure that Java 11 is install on your computer.
+You may also open the terminal or command prompt and type `java -jar SectresBook.jar`.

 --------------------------------------------------------------------------------------------------------------------